rabeshi/eaamo-website/content/cfppolicyandpractice/_index.md

 ## Policy and Practice Track

 The policy and practice track is dedicated to submissions from researchers and domain experts that emphasize applied work, policy issues, or practical problems.
-For this track, submissions will have the option to be either **archival** or **non-archival**, with preference given to archival papers.
 Individuals with any institutional or organizational affiliations can submit to this track, and we especially encourage contributions from individuals in government and non-government organizations and industry.
 Submissions will fall into one of five focus areas:

 - **Dataset** submissions of novel datasets collected and documented for the purpose of fostering new research in different application domains, creating new standards for data collection, transparency, and accountability, and fostering interdisciplinary collaborations.
 The submission should include the dataset, which will be uploaded as a supplementary file as well as metadata information.
 The dataset may also be uploaded to external data sharing services, and the conference will provide an additional option for a data portal upon acceptance of the submission.
 The submission should be accompanied by a document detailing the application domain, potential for use of the data, as well as any known issues, limitations, and ethical considerations for the collection, curation, access, and use.
 Authors are encouraged to consider questions presented in the [Datasheets for Datasets](https://arxiv.org/pdf/1803.09010.pdf) recommendations.